 If a Philadelphia councilman gets his way, smoking a joint will cost you cash, but won’t land you in handcuffs.

-City Councilman Jim Kenney proposed a bill Thursday that would change city laws about marijuana so that anyone possessing a small amount wouldn't be placed under arrest.
+A hearing took place on Monday in Philadelphia City Council where advocates spoke about Councilman Jim Kenney's proposed bill that changes city laws about marijuana so that anyone possessing a small amount wouldn't be placed under arrest.

 "An arrest is a very traumatic experience for people, especially if it's the first time and you're a kid," Kenney told NBC10.com.
 "There's a lot of interactions that go wrong with an arrest -- the person could get hurt, the officer could get hurt."